salik1992/tv-tools/README.md

 ### Device
 Unifying layer between native APIs of various device platforms.
 Takes care of assigning correct keyCodes to logical keys, device info, network info, etc.

+### Input
+Input component for inputting text using platforms native keyboards and hw keyboards, where supported.
+Visual input component reimplements the UI with basic divs for a full support of custom styling to match your application.

 ## Roadmap (more or less in priority order)
-- Input management using native keyboards
 - TableFocus - defining focus where it can be think of as table
 - Virtual Keyboard
 - More List and Grid behaviors - list/grid behavior decides when focus moves vs